-The technology behind POWAIR was initiated over 25 years ago.
-The scientist who was eventually credited with the invention of POWAIR) became fascinated when he observed that when Terpenes were diffused into the environment, emissions and odors were reduced.
-Inspired by this finding, further evidence showed that the odors were not just masked but permanently removed.
-The result was a set of specialized formulations that neutralize a wide spectrum of organic and inorganic odor problems — effectively, efficiently and permanently.
-POWAIR formulations have been scientifically engineered to be environmentally safe.
-Manufactured under strict quality controls, the components of POWAIR are generally recognized as common in the food industry and have a long history of safety.
+The technology behind PowAir was initiated over 25 years ago.
+The scientist who was eventually credited with the invention of PowAir became fascinated when he observed that when Terpenes were diffused into the environment, emissions and odours were reduced.
+Inspired by this finding, further evidence showed that the odours were not just masked but permanently removed.
+The result was a set of specialised formulations that neutralise a wide spectrum of organic and inorganic odour problems — effectively, efficiently and permanently.
+PowAir formulations have been scientifically engineered to be environmentally safe.
+Manufactured under strict quality controls, the components of PowAir are generally recognised as common in the food industry and have a long history of safety.

 Terpenes are widespread in nature, mainly in plants as constituents of essential oils.
 Many Terpenes are hydrocarbons, but oxygen-containing compounds such as alcohols, aldehydes or ketones (terpenoids) are also found.
 Their building block is the hydrocarbon isoprene, CH2=C(CH3)-CH=CH2*.

 • Terpenes have anti-bacterial, anti-fungal and antiseptic properties.

 • Terpenes have oxygenating properties (increases oxygen level).